Chart Color Schemes

 Wallsend has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of February 2026, the estimated population of Wallsend is around 13,930.
-This represents an increase of 686 people since the 2021 Census, which reported a population of 13,244.
-The current resident population estimate by AreaSearch is 13,711, based on their examination of the latest ERP data release by the ABS in June 2024 and validation of 194 new addresses since the Census date.
-This results in a population density ratio of 1,246 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Wallsend's growth rate of 5.2% since the census is within 0.7 percentage points of the Rest of NSW (5.9%).
-Overseas migration contributed approximately 62.0% of overall population gains during recent periods in the suburb.
+As per ABS population updates for the broader region and new addresses validated by AreaSearch, the estimated population of Wallsend is around 13,930 as of February 2026.
+This figure reflects a growth of 686 people (5.2%) since the 2021 Census, which recorded a population of 13,244.
+The increase was inferred from AreaSearch's estimated resident population of 13,711 in June 2024 and an additional 194 validated new addresses since the Census date.
+This results in a population density ratio of 1,246 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Wallsend's growth rate of 5.2% since the census is within 0.7 percentage points of the Rest of NSW (5.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving primary growth for the suburb.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-These projections indicate that Wallsend is expected to grow by around 1,925 persons to 2041, reflecting an increase of 12.1% over the 17-year period.
-This growth rate is just below the median for locations outside capital cities.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to population projections, Wallsend is expected to grow by just below the median rate of locations outside capital cities, with an increase of 1,910 persons to 2041, reflecting a total increase of 12.1% over the 17-year period.

 Frequently Asked Questions - Population